-Despite the speed at which those advances are happening, communication issues are still at the heart of a lot of business process problems, and email has been identified as one of the major culprits by a number of recent studies.
+Despite the speed at which those advances are happening, remedy communication issues are still at the heart of a lot of business process problems, store and email have been identified as one of the major culprits by a number of recent studies.

 The issues with email

 The core problem appears to be IP, in the form of messages and file attachments being lost, locked away forever in this closed email account.
-McKinsey, in its “Social Economy” paper, reported that organisational productivity could be improved by 14% if new staff had seamless access to their predecessors email IP.
+McKinsey, in its “Social Economy” paper, reported that organizational productivity could be improved by 14% if new staff had seamless access to their predecessor’s email IP.

 Staff churn is a high-risk time for suppliers.
 “Closing email accounts can act to break the relationship between clients and suppliers,” says Fitzbaxter.
-In the Pitney Bowes research report “Why Clients change suppliers”, it says that 28% of clients change suppliers due to poor communication and disruption to account management.
-“With staff churn typically approaching 30% in Western organisations, email and closing staff accounts actually works against maintaining continuity of relationship with one’s clients and suppliers,” says Fitzbaxter.
+The Pitney Bowes research report “Why Clients change suppliers”, says that 28% of clients change suppliers due to poor communication and disruption to account management.
+“With staff churn typically approaching 30% in Western organizations, email and closing staff accounts actually works against maintaining continuity of relationship with one’s clients and suppliers,” says Fitzbaxter.

 Nett’s offering seems an obvious one; create a platform, which in many ways looks and acts like email, but is built using network technologies.
 “We’re currently working on a new feature which will allow organizations to create role-based accounts which can pass through generations of staff, thereby ensuring continuity of relationships and information,” says Fitzbaxter.

-That access is a very simple, yet effective method for business to unlock the14% productivity potential that the McKinsey report says is there for the taking.
+That access is a very simple, yet effective method for businesses to unlock the14% productivity potential that the McKinsey report says is there for the taking.

 “When staff change all the connections with the job role are notified of the new appointment and contact details automatically update across the network,” Fitzbaxter continues.
 “So handovers are effortless and seamless for clients and suppliers alike.”